 So ETIAS is the European response to the American ESTA.

 The system is ambitious as it will require centralizing the approval of 28 – soon to be 27 – Member States.
-It is expected to be in place for 1 January 2021.
+It is expected to be in place by the end of 2022.

 An ETIAS visa will cost 7 euros for a validity of 3 years.
 Much cheaper than ESTA, at $14 (May 2020).

-In April 2020, the European Commission stated that, by late 2022, UK citizens could travel visa-free in the EU and will need an ETIAS and to pay a fee.
+In April 2020, the European Commission stated that, by late 2022, UK citizens could travel visa-free in the EU and will need an ETIAS and pay a fee.

 Requests are processed automatically by national databases and then by the EU to identify the reasons for any refusals.

 In the absence of a negative response ("hit"), authorization is issued in a very short time.

 The procedure will allow all carriers crossing international borders by

 to check whether third-country nationals hold the valid authorization required.

 It is the processing procedure that makes an ETIAS different from a regular visa.

-ETIAS requests are automated and centralized, whereas visas are granted on a case-by-case basis by the authorities of the Member States.
+ETIAS requests are automated and centralized, whereas visas are granted on a case-by-case basis by the Member States' authorities.

 The aim is to accelerate, facilitate, strengthen, and modernize control procedures by offering better protection against document and identity fraud.

 By granting authorization before travel, the number of entry refusals is considerably reduced.

-The system offers numerous advantages in terms of border management: detection of malevolent acts and preventing irregular migration, but above all, reducing waiting times by identifying people likely to present a risk before they arrive.
+The system offers numerous advantages in terms of border management: detecting malevolent acts and preventing irregular migration, but above all, reducing waiting times by identifying people likely to present a risk before they arrive.

-The idea is, therefore, to prevent the presence of threats within EU borders and to deal simply with the problem before it even exists.
+Therefore, the idea is to prevent the presence of threats within EU borders and deal simply with the problem before it even exists.